isomerpages/ago-corp/Resources/news-and-events/_posts/2022-10-07-post-Visit By The Abu Dhabi Accountability Authority (ADAA).md

 On 7 October 2022, the Acting Executive Director (Audit Sector) of the Abu Dhabi Accountability Authority (ADAA), Mr Wael Abdul Qader, visited AGO.
 He was accompanied by Mr Mahmoud Al Alawi, Chairman’s Advisor; Mr Ahmed Al Hammadi, Section Head Legal Consulting; Mr Mohammed Al Ketbi, Integrity and Anti-Corruption Sector, and Mrs Hasina Al Adawi, Principal Auditor.

-AGO shared with the delegates an overview of AGO’s role and work, digital transformation journey, and training programmes.
+After a warm welcome by Assistant Auditor-General Ng Wee Ling, AGO officials shared with the delegates an overview of AGO’s role and work, digital transformation journey, and training programmes.

 In turn, ADAA also shared on the work that ADAA does.